After SC order on Pegasus, Rahul Gandhi says Oppn's stand vindicated, steps up attack on govt | Politics

 - India

-The ''use'' of Israeli spyware Pegasus was an attempt to crush Indian democracy and the Supreme Court order appointing a three-member panel of cyber experts to probe the snooping allegations is a ''big step'' that will help bring out the truth, Congress leader Rahul Gandhi said on Wednesday.
+The ''use'' of Israeli spyware Pegasus was an attempt to crush Indian democracy and the appointment of a three-member panel of cyber experts by the Supreme Court to probe the snooping allegations is a ''big step'' that will help bring out the truth, Congress leader Rahul Gandhi said on Wednesday.

+''He is not above the nation.
+He is not above the institutions,'' the Congress leader said.

-He said the Supreme Court's opinion on Wednesday ''basically supported'' what the Opposition parties had been saying and they will again raise the issue in Parliament demanding a debate on it.
+Gandhi said the Supreme Court's observations on Wednesday ''basically supported'' what the opposition parties had been saying and they will again raise the issue in Parliament demanding a debate on it.

 The opposition had disrupted proceedings during the last monsoon session with vociferous protests over the Pegasus issue after an international investigative consortium claimed that many Indian ministers, politicians, activists, businessmen and journalists were potentially targeted by the Israeli company NSO Group’s phone hacking software.